OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-06-Passwords.md

 Google Account (especially for Android, even if not using GMail), Facebook, Twitter, WhatsApp, Signal.

-**Activity:** Have participants brainstorm a list of these “primary accounts” that offer special access to their phones, messaging, etc.
+**Activity:** Have participants brainstorm a list of these "primary accounts" that offer special access to their phones, messaging, etc.

 Either have everyone set a secure password and enable 2FA or have everyone make that list and assign password resetting as homework.